Securitisation Fundamentals

 Basic Structure

-At its simplest, securitization involves a straightforward sequence:
+At its simplest, securitisation involves a straightforward sequence:

 Asset Origination